j2udev/kruise/README.md

 stdout).

 In the previous example, a backend dev is asked by another team how they are deploying Istio.
-Rather than having tap the devops engineer on the shoulder, they can simply run:
+Rather than having to tap the devops engineer on the shoulder, they can simply run:

 ```txt